galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 title: "Installing the Galasa plug-in offline"
 ---

 The Galasa _isolated.zip_ file is available from the <a href="https://resources.galasa.dev" target="_blank">https://resources.galasa.dev/</a> site and can be downloaded and extracted to a directory of your choice.
-The zip file contains three directories (eclipse, maven and javadoc), an `isolated.tar` file and a `docs.jar` file.
+The zip file contains four directories (galasactl, eclipse, maven, and javadoc), an `isolated.tar` file and a `docs.jar` file.

 The `eclipse` directory contains the Galasa plug-in, and the `maven` directory contains dependencies that are required for building Galasa tests.
 The `javadoc`` directory contains the Javadoc API documentation for the Galasa Managers.